Interview Questions:

 Key Points:

-• if:false Directive: Renders the element if the condition is false.
+Directive: Renders the element if the condition is true.if:false

 <template if:true={isVisible}>